Security header Expect CT

 The expect-ct header will soon be enforced by Google and as such will require all certificates issued to be logged or they will not be trusted.

-The Expect-CT header allows sites to report or enforce certificate transparency requirements, in a nutshell, this will prevent the use of misissued certificates for sites.
+The Expect-CT header allows sites to report or enforce certificate transparency requirements; in a nutshell, this will prevent the use of mis-issued certificates for websites.

 When a site enables Expect-CT, the site is requesting that the browser checks that any certificate appears in public logs.

 Scott Helme has a very nice blog about it, so I won't go into too much detail about it, as the aim of this blog is how to create the Expect-CT header in a module and link that to your web.config file.

 The first thing we need to do is create a new class library in our project and then create a new class adding the following code.

 I have a free account on https://report-uri.com/ and as such, if the browser is not happy with the CT information it received, instead of terminating the connecting it will simply log the message.